-Gapu Ngupan (formerly titled The Voyage of Bayini) is a powerful and joyous new cross-cultural performance piece in music, song dance and video projection, being created by a group of First Nations artists from Arnhem Land and Taiwan with ancient ancestral connections.
+Gapu Ngupan (Chasing the Rainbow) is a powerful and joyous new cross-cultural performance piece in music, song, dance, immersive video and sound design, being created by a group of First Nations artists from Arnhem Land and Taiwan with ancient ancestral connections.
 At its heart are Yolngu stories about how other nations journeyed to and interacted with Yolngu people millenia before the recent European voyages.
 It speaks to Australia’s true and rich history, and celebrates our place in the world.

-It is a work of scale to be performed in theatres at major festivals by an ensemble of 12 Yolngu, Paiwan and Amis singers, dancers, and multi-instrumentalists, supported by sound design and video projection.
-Gapu Ngupan is a fully-self determined First Nations work.
+It is a work of scale to be performed in theatres at major festivals by an ensemble of 8 Yolngu and Paiwan singers, dancers, and multi-instrumentalists.
+Gapu Ngupan is a fully-self determined First Nations work, created and produced by Miku Performing Arts, Hui Jia Creatives, Kath Papas Productions and Artback NT Inc.

 Key artists & personnel

-Banula Marika – Songman and cultural custodian, performer
+Banula Marika – Songman and cultural director, performer

 Seredau Tariyaljan – Paiwan song woman, performer

-Performers – Piya Talaliman, Ljaucu Talimaraw, Ngalkanbuy Mungungurr, Milika Blackie-Smith, Serene ‘Dubs’ Yunupingu
+Performers – Piya Talaliman, Ljaucu Talimaraw, Ngalkanbuy Mungungurr, Ineke Wallis, Loretta Yunupingu, Temu Masin

 Samuel James – Video artist